Memal7/kcna/01_cloud-native-architecture.md

 ## Describe the Cloud Native job roles.
 - **Cloud Architect:** adopting Cloud technologies, designing app landscapes and infrastructures with a focus on security, scalability, and deployment.
 - **DevOps Engineer:** use tools and processes to balance Software development and operations.
-- **Security Engineer:** cloud technologies created new attack vendors.
+- **Security Engineer:** cloud technologies create new attack vendors.
 Most significantly changed role.
 - **DevSecOps:** make security an integral part of a modern environment.
-- **Data Engineer:** collecting, storing, and analyzing the vast amount of data.
+- **Data Engineer:** collecting, storing, and analyzing a vast amount of data.
 - **Full-Stack Engineer:** all around Frontend, Backend, and Infrastructure.
-- **Site Reliability Engineer (SRE):** SRE is founded 2003 from Google and it's goal is to Create and maintain reliable and scalable Software.
+- **Site Reliability Engineer (SRE):** SRE was founded in 2003 by Google and its goal is to create and maintain reliable and scalable Software.
 Software Engineering approaches are used to solve operational problems and automate operational tasks.
-To measure performance and reliability of an application, SREs use three main tasks:
+To measure the performance and reliability of an application, SREs use three main tasks:
 - **Service Level Objectives (SLO):**  specify a target level for the reliability of your service.
 A goal that's set, for example, reaching a service latency of less than 100ms.
 - **Service Level Indicators (SLI):** a carefully defined quantitative measure of some aspect of the level of service that‘s provided, e.g., how long a request needs to be answered.
-- **Service Level Aggreements (SLA):** an explicit or implicit contract with the user that includes consequences of meeting (or missing) the SLAs they contain.
+- **Service Level Agreements (SLA):** an explicit or implicit contract with the user that includes consequences of meeting (or missing) the SLAs they contain.
 The results are easily recognized when they are financial, a rebate, or a penalty, but they can take other forms.
-Answer the question what happens if SLAs are not met.(Did u mean to answer this.
+Answer the question what happens if SLAs are not met.(Did u mean to answer this.)

-**Note:** In exam there's at least one conceptual understanding question about SRE role, so therefor, you should really understand this role well!
+**Note:** In the exam there's at least one conceptual understanding question about the SRE role, so, therefore, you should understand this role well!

 ---